-- For initial therapy, one of the following: - All of the following for infantile-onset Pompe disease:

-- Diagnosis of infantile-onset Pompe disease as confirmed by one the following: - Absence or deficiency (< 1% of the lab specific normal mean) acid alpha-glucosidase deficiency (GAA) activity in skin fibroblasts; or - Molecular genetic testing for deletion or mutations in the GAA gene or

-- Presence of clinical signs and symptoms of the disease (e.g., cardiac hypertrophy, respiratory distress, skeletal muscle weakness, etc.); and - Dosing is in accordance with the United States Food and Drug Administration approved labeling; and - Initial authorization will be for no more than 12 months
+- For initial therapy, one of the following: - All of the following for infantile-onset Pompe disease: - § Diagnosis of infantile-onset Pompe disease as confirmed by one the following: - Absence or deficiency (< 1% of the lab specific normal mean) of acid alpha-glucosidase (GAA) activity in skin fibroblasts; or - Molecular genetic testing for deletion or mutations in the GAA gene and - § Presence of clinical signs and symptoms of the disease (e.g., cardiac hypertrophy, respiratory distress, skeletal muscle weakness, etc.); and - Dosing is in accordance with the U.S. FDA approved labeling; and - Initial authorization will be for no more than 12 months or

-- All of the following for late-onset (non-infantile) Pompe disease: - Diagnosis of late-onset Pompe disease as confirmed by one the following: - Absence or deficiency (< 40% of the lab specific normal mean) acid alpha-glucosidase deficiency (GAA) activity in lymphocytes, fibroblasts or muscle; or - Molecular genetic testing for deletion or mutations in the GAA gene
+- All of the following for late-onset (non-infantile) Pompe disease: - § Diagnosis of late-onset Pompe disease as confirmed by one the following: - Absence or deficiency (< 40% of the lab specific normal mean) of acid alpha-glucosidase (GAA) activity in lymphocytes, fibroblasts, or muscle; or - Molecular genetic testing for deletion or mutations in the GAA gene

-- Presence of clinical signs and symptoms of the disease (e.g., cardiac hypertrophy, respiratory distress, skeletal muscle weakness, etc.); and - Dosing is in accordance with the United States Food and Drug Administration approved labeling; and - Initial authorization will be for no more than 12 months - For continuation of therapy, all of the following: - Patient has previously received treatment with alglucosidase therapy; and - Patient has experienced a positive clinical response to alglucosidase therapy (e.g., improved respiratory/cardiac function, improved endurance, etc.); and - Dosing is in accordance with the United States Food and Drug Administration approved labeling; and - Reauthorization will be for no more than 12 months
+- § Presence of clinical signs and symptoms of the disease (e.g., cardiac hypertrophy, respiratory distress, skeletal muscle weakness, etc.); and - Solution Dosing is in accordance with the U.S. FDA approved labeling; and - § Initial authorization will be for no more than 12 months - For continuation of therapy, all of the following: - o Patient has previously received treatment with alglucosidase alfa therapy; and - o Patient has experienced a positive clinical response to alglucosidase alfa therapy (e.g., improved respiratory/cardiac function, improved endurance, etc.); and - Dosing is in accordance with the U.S. FDA approved labeling; and - o Reauthorization will be for no more than 12 months

-Mepsevii (vestronidase alfa-vjbk) is medically necessary for the treatment of mucopolysaccharidosis VII (MPS VII, Sly syndrome) when the following criteria are met:
+Mepsevii (vestronidase alfa-vjbk) is proven and medically necessary for the treatment of mucopolysaccharidosis VII (MPS VII, Sly syndrome) when the following criteria are met:

-- For initial therapy, all of the following: - Diagnosis of mucopolysaccharidosis VII confirmed by one of the following: - Absence or deficiency of fibroblast or leukocyte enzyme activity of beta glucuronidase; or - Molecular genetic confirmation of mutations in the GUSB gene
+- For initial therapy, all of the following: - Diagnosis of mucopolysaccharidosis VII confirmed by one of the following: - § Absence or deficiency of fibroblast or leukocyte enzyme activity of beta glucuronidase; or - § Molecular genetic confirmation of mutations in the GUSB gene

-- Presence of clinical signs and symptoms of the disease (e.g., enlarged liver and spleen, joint limitations, airway obstruction or pulmonary problems, limitation of mobility while still ambulatory, etc.); and - Dosing is in accordance with the United States Food and Drug Administration approved labeling; and - o Initial authorization will be for no more than 12 months - For continuation of therapy, all of the following: - o Patient has previously received treatment with vestronidase therapy; and - o Patient has experienced a positive clinical response to vestronidase therapy (e.g., improved endurance, improved functional capacity, improved pulmonary function, etc.); and - Dosing is in accordance with the United States Food and Drug Administration approved labeling; and - o Reauthorization will be for no more than 12 months
+- o Presence of clinical signs and symptoms of the disease (e.g., enlarged liver and spleen, joint limitations, airway obstruction or pulmonary problems, limitation of mobility while still ambulatory, etc.); and - o Dosing is in accordance with the U.S. FDA approved labeling; and - o Initial authorization will be for no more than 12 months - For continuation of therapy, all of the following: - o Patient has previously received treatment with vestronidase alfa-vjbk therapy; and - o Patient has experienced a positive clinical response to vestronidase alfa-vjbk therapy (e.g., improved endurance, improved functional capacity, improved pulmonary function, etc.); and - Dosing is in accordance with the U.S. FDA approved labeling; and - Reauthorization will be for no more than 12 months